SYNT 2026 : 15th International Workshop on Synthesis

 LIPIcs style)

-expected to be scrutinized by the reviewers and will not be published in
+be expected to be scrutinized by the reviewers and will not be

 Special Issue